Undergraduate Course: Social Development (SCAN10044)

 |Academic year 2022/23, Available to all students (SV1)

 On completion of this course, the student will be able to:

 - Demonstrate in-depth critical knowledge of the contributions of anthropology to development ideas and practice, ranging from critical perspectives to applied research.

-- Contextualise and critique key development ideas and their evolution over time.
+- Understand and critique key development ideas and their historical emergence.

-- Take significant responsibility for their own work and learning, and communicate effectively in writing and orally.
+- Take significant responsibility for their own work and learning, and communicate effectively on development issues in writing and orally.